Prashanth1604/HospitalManagementSystem_React_RoleBasedAccessControl/README.md

 <br>
 ### How it works  <br>
-Login System: When users visit the app, they are first presented with a login page.
+A.Login System: When users visit the app, they are first presented with a login page.
 Upon entering their credentials (username and password), the system checks if they match any of the predefined users.<br><br>
 Admin login credentials:<br>
 username: admin@admin.com<br>
 Password: admin123<br><br>